The Frozen Ground

 The size of this film doesn’t feel like it merits the big screen, and although the talent and quality of acting are fairly spot on (with the exception of the questionable appearance of Cindy’s pimp, played by Curtis “50 Cent” Jackson), the audience probably wouldn’t miss much by waiting for the DVD.

-The Frozen Ground is released in UK cinemas on 19th July 2013.
+The Frozen Ground is released nationwide on 19th July 2013.

 Watch the trailer for The Frozen Ground here: